rbisdorff/Digraph3/docSphinx/tutorial.rst

 	File: tutorialPerfTab.xml saved !
 	>>> ...

-The resulting XML file my be visualized in a browser window (other than Chrome or Chromium)  with a corresponding XMCDA style sheet (`see here <_static/tutorialPerfTab.xml>`_).
+The resulting XML file may be visualized in a browser window (other than Chrome or Chromium)  with a corresponding XMCDA style sheet (`see here <_static/tutorialPerfTab.xml>`_).
 Hitting ``Ctrl U`` in Firefox will open a browser window showing the underlying xml encoded raw text.
 It is thus possible to easily edit and update as needed a given performance tableau instance.
 Reinstantiating again a corresponding updated *odg* object goes like follow.

         >>> pt = XMCDA2PerformanceTableau('tutorialPerfTab')
         >>> odg = BipolarOutrankingDigraph(pt)